awsdocs/amazon-aurora-user-guide/doc_source/babelfish.md

 **Note**
 Babelfish for Aurora PostgreSQL supports TDS versions 7\.1 through 7\.4\.

-Babelfish also provides access to data using the native PostgreSQL connection\.
+Babelfish also provides access to data using the PostgreSQL connection\.
 By default, both SQL dialects supported by Babelfish are available through their native wire protocols at the following ports:
 + SQL Server dialect \(T\-SQL\), clients connect to port 1433\.
 + PostgreSQL dialect \(PL/pgSQL\), clients connect to port 5432\.

 Babelfish runs the Transact\-SQL \(T\-SQL\) language with some differences\.
 For more information, see [Differences between Babelfish for Aurora PostgreSQL and SQL Server](babelfish-compatibility.md)\.